 You may be wondering, aren't non-GMO foods the same thing as organic?
 Is there really a difference or are we just being tricked into purchasing more expensive foods because they have a label on them?

-In this article, we’re going to talk about the differences and benefits between GMO, non-GMO, and organic products - specifically:
+In this article, we're going to talk about the differences and benefits of GMO, non-GMO, and organic products - specifically:

 - What are GMOs?

 - Which food label is best?

 - Why not all organic foods are good for you

 What Are GMOs?